Agusioma/engineering-education/articles/kubernetes-clusters-intro/index.md

 3. Kubernetes UI

-This is a web-based graphical user interface and to see it, run this command:
+This is a web-based graphical user interface and to see it, we use this command:

 ```bash
 $ kubectl get deployments --namespace=kube-system Kubernetes-dashboard